intelwolf/p1monitor/README.md

 Follow instructions from the original author on updating to a new version.

 ## Migrate
-Copy files from a previous version (1.2.0 or later) in the defined 'alldata' directory in subdirectory 'data'
+Copy files from a previous version (1.2.0 or later) in the defined 'alldata' directory (see included docker-compose file) in subdirectory 'data' (alldata/data)